QuentinRa/blog.quentinra.dev/info/php/index.md

 such as

 * **statements**: loops, if, ...
-* **functions**: you can create function or use them in order to factorize some code, change some values on your page (dates, translations, ...) etc.
+* **functions**: you can create a function or use them to factorize some code, change some values on your page (dates, translations, ...), etc.
-* **server-side code**: when submitting a form, uploading a file, ... you need your web server to handle it.
+* **server-side code**: when submitting a form, uploading a file, ... you need your webserver to handle it.
 * **sessions**: you can store some data so that your website remember that you are logged in what we call a session.

 PHP isn't the only way to do that, some developers are now using JS with Node.js for example to handle the server-side logic.